MeshWorld India Logo MeshWorld.

 The test

-If you can take a vague product requirement, break it into buildable pieces, use AI to accelerate implementation, and catch the mistakes AI makes — you’re more hireable than someone who has surface knowledge of 30 technologies.
+Take a vague product requirement, break it into pieces, use AI to build fast, and catch the mistakes AI makes.
+If you can do that, you’re more hireable than someone who knows 30 technologies superficially.

 The Learning Path (6-9 Months)